prtzl/stm32/docs/build-container.md

 Default container manager is [docker](https://www.docker.com/).
 Everything is also compatible with [podman](https://podman.io/) as the syntax is mostly the same.
 You can read on the differences between the two [here](https://phoenixnap.com/kb/podman-vs-docker).

-Run `<docker/podman> container prune` and enter `y` to remove any leftover containers.
+Run `<docker/podman> container prune` and enter `y` to remove any leftover containers (incorrectly closed or removed).

 ## With compose

-There is also a `docker-compose.yml`, which you can use if you don't have(want) `make` installed, but you will need `docker-compose`.
+There is also a `docker-compose.yml`, which you can use if you don't have(want) `gnumake` installed, but you will need `docker-compose`.
 Docker for windows already installs it.

 First build the image: